dianarubaga/autonomous-car-rl/README.md

 epsilon        = 1.0
 epsilon_min    = 0.01
 epsilon_decay  = 0.995
-memory_capacity= 10000
 batch_size     = 64
 ```
 The implementation uses standard DQN hyperparameters:
 - Discount factor (gamma) of 0.99
 - Learning rate of 0.001
 - Epsilon decay from 1.0 to 0.01
-- Replay memory capacity of 10,000 transitions
 - Training batch size of 64

-5. **Model Persistence**
+5. **Model Persistence and Testing**
-The implementation includes functionality to:
+The implementation includes sophisticated model management and testing capabilities:

+a) **Model Saving and Loading**:
-- Save the model periodically during training
+- Saves models periodically during training
-- Save the best performing model when reaching a target reward
+- Saves the best performing model when reaching a target reward
-- Load previously trained models for testing or continued training
+- Loads previously trained models for testing or continued training

+b) **Perfect Model Testing**:
+- Includes a `test_perfect_model()` function to validate model performance
+- Tests potential perfect models with rendering before saving them
+- Automatically switches to best mode after finding a perfect model

+c) **Best Mode Operation**:
+- Can run in best mode with pure exploitation (epsilon = 0)
+- Provides continuous visualization of the agent's performance
+- Allows for indefinite testing until user termination

+6. **Additional Features**
+- Robust error handling for model loading and saving
+- Automatic fallback to training mode if no model is found
+- Smooth visualization with controlled frame rates
+- User-friendly controls (ESC to exit)
+- Comprehensive logging of training progress and model performance

-This implementation follows the core DQN principles from the original DeepMind paper, including experience replay and fixed Q-targets, while adding practical features like model saving/loading and visualization capabilities.
+This implementation follows the core DQN principles from the original DeepMind paper, including experience replay and fixed Q-targets, while adding practical features for model validation, testing, and visualization.